A Fundamentally Better Way to Design

 Currently getting 4 drawings done per day?… now make it 8.
 Think you need another CAD user to keep up with demand?… get them using IronCAD and they'll do the job of two people using traditional software.
 All in all, get more profit for every minute your company uses CAD software.

 In traditional CAD software, you usually start a model by creating or selecting a plane, then creating a sketch on that plane, and then creating a 3D shape from that sketch (like an extrude, spin, sweep, loft etc).

 In IronCAD you skip these steps.
 They are still available for you if you want them, but you don't need them.
 For example, simply drag and drop a shape into place, it now has a sketch plane and cross-section already drawn for you, you can edit them at any stage, but you skipped the boring (and unnecessary) process of individually creating them.

 IronCAD is made to think the way you do.
 Our tools are not only powerful but built to be extremely intuitive.
-Many people can be comfortably using IronCAD in hours or days, not weeks or months like most CAD software.
-Whether you’ve got a busy schedule or want to train your team in a flash, we’d be very surpised if they can learn anything as fast as IronCAD.
+3D thinkers are comfortably using IronCAD in hours or days, not weeks or months.
+No other MCAD is as fast to learn and implement.

 Traditional software is often built around old-fashioned CAD drawing principles.
 This makes it much harder to teach a new person how to use it.
 Traditional programs often have multiple week-long courses and take months to get confident using, IronCAD is different.